Health Library

 Eat your normal diet for several days before the test.
 Your provider will give you instructions for water loading or water deprivation.

 Your provider will ask you to temporarily stop any medicines that may affect the test results.
 Be sure to tell your provider about all the medicines you take, including dextran and sucrose.
-DO NOT stop taking any medicine before talking to your provider.
+Do not stop taking any medicine before talking to your provider.

-Also tell your provider if you recently received intravenous dye (contrast medium) for an imaging test such as a CT or MRI scan.
+Also tell your provider if you recently received intravenous dye (contrast medium) for an imaging test such as a CT scan or MRI scan.
 The dye can also affect test results.

 How the Test will Feel